pachyderm/docs-content/latest/integrate/jupyterlab-extension/determined.md

 ---
 # metadata #
 title: Run in Determined
-description: Learn how to install and use the JupyterLab Mount Extension using a Docker image.
+description: Learn how to run the JupyterLab Mount Extension inside of Determined.
 date:
 # taxonomy #
 tags: ["integrations", "jupyterlab", "notebooks", "docker", "determined"]